GLOSSARY OF TERMS

 H - I

-Human Rights: The freedoms of action and freedoms from harm that are inherent and equal in every individual.
-Human rights are bounded by three conditions: (1) They are inalienable, (2) they only pertain to individuals; human rights do not apply to groups of people, and (3) the exercise of human rights by one individual cannot interfere with the human rights of any other individual.
+Human Rights: The freedoms of action and freedoms from harm that are inherently equal in every individual.
+Human rights are bounded by two conditions: (1) They are inalienable and (2) the exercise of human rights by one individual cannot interfere with the human rights of any other individual.
 Human rights include substantive, property, political and legal rights.

 Hypothesis: An unproven speculation that is tentatively accepted to explain certain observations.
 Hypotheses are formulated so that their validity can be established by empirical means.